 A brown dinner jacket lacks the elegance of a black or ivory dinner jacket, but on the other hand it flatters Goldfinger’s warm autumn complexion more that the more traditional colours would.
-The gold shantung silk lapels bring Goldfinger’s favourite colour into the dinner jacket, and gold metal—or likely brass considering it’s only a film costume—buttons add another level of gaudiness to the jacket.
+The gold silk dupioni lapels bring Goldfinger’s favourite colour into the dinner jacket, and gold metal—or likely brass considering it’s only a film costume—buttons add another level of gaudiness to the jacket.
 Metal buttons would ordinarily make any jacket look like a blazer, but Goldfinger’s dinner jacket still looks like a dinner jacket since the gold buttons somewhat match the colour of the lapels.

 Goldfinger’s cream fine self-stripe dress shirt from Frank Foster has a rounded point collar—it’s not as rounded as a club collar—and double cuffs.
-The front is pleated, the placket is stitched close to the centre and the buttons—not studs—are shanked gold metal.
-Goldfinger follows black tie convention and wears a black batwing bow tie.
+Though the rounded collar is not traditional for black tie and emphasises Goldfinger’s round face and round body, it harmonises with the dinner jacket’s round shawl collar.
+The front of the shirt is pleated, the placket is stitched close to the centre so that the folds of the placket match the folds of the pleats.
+The buttons—not studs—down the placket are shanked gold metal.
+Goldfinger follows black tie convention and wears a narrow black batwing bow tie, which is not a flattering look for his large face.
 He wears a folded white linen handkerchief in his breast pocket.
 His shoes are black.